 Learn More

-NYC Building Code - Title 20 Current NYC Fire Code 1835 Great Fire of New York Our Full Line of NYC Approved Emergency Lighting
+NYC Building Code NYC Fire Code NYC Administrative Code - Title 27 1835 Great Fire of New York Our Full Line of NYC Approved Products

 Things have changed since then and now the New York City Fire Department is the largest municipal fire department in the United States, and the second largest in the world after the Tokyo Fire Department.
 The FDNY employs approximately 11,000 uniformed firefighting employees, 4000+ uniformed EMS employees, and 2000+ civilian employees.